Constellation-Labs/documentation-hub/validate/automated/install/nodectl-install-complete.md

   ------ * INSTALLATION COMPLETE * ------- <br />
 <br />
 CONGRATULATIONS!<br />
-Below you will find your nodeid which was derived from your p12 file<br />
+Below you will find your node ID which was derived from your p12 file<br />
-Please report this nodeid to administrative staff to gain access to the network via the access list permissions.<br />
+Please report this node ID to administrative staff to gain access to the network via the access list permissions.<br />
 </MacWindow>

 :::info p12 Migration
-If you are coming from the ***New Node Installation with p12 migration*** document (which shares elements of this document), you can return to that document now by clicking [here](/validate/automated/migrate/nodectl-migrate-complete); otherwise continue forward.
+If you are coming from the ***New Node Installation with p12 Migration*** document (which shares elements of this document), you can return to that document now by clicking [here](/validate/automated/migrate/nodectl-migrate-complete); otherwise continue forward.
 :::

 We have some final tasks to complete in the next section.